First Communion & First Reconciliation

 Registration forms for sacraments are available below or on the wall at the back of the church or contact the parish secretary at the church office, 819-663-5244 or firstname.lastname@example.org

 Note: the parish is now applying a registration fee to cover the cost of materials and administration.
 Details will be provided to you at the first meeting.

-Children aged 7 (grade 2) and up are in invited to attend the sessions with their parents.
+Children aged 7 (grade 2) and up are invited to attend the sessions with their parents.
 The families and the leaders meet for approximately 8 sessions.
 First Reconciliation is held before First Communion.
-The ceremony is usually held in the spring.
+The ceremony is usually held in the Spring.